Searching in Business Plan [clear]

 How do I write a business plan?

 We recommend using a business plan template.
 You can find several online including on the SBA website.
 We still see plenty of plans written with paper and pencil if that is more your style.
-Describing your customers and the value you provide them is a good place to start.
-An SBDC consultant is trained to provide you with needed assistance.
+Describing your business structure, customers and the value you provide them is a good place to start.
+An SBDC consultant or a SCORE counselor can provide assistance.

 What is Business Model Canvas?

 The Business Model Canvas is a great visual tool to chart business elements that describe your business’ products and/or services and their value to your customers.
 A strategic management tool such as the Business Model Canvas can help define and streamline your business.

 What is a business feasibility study?